ZenGirl/Blinky/README.md

 This is a simple CLI program to handle the ZenDesk code challenge.
 The original PDF is in the `docs` directory.

+The current ruby version is `2.6.0` as noted in the `.ruby-version` file.

+The gemset is named `Blinky` after the Blinky Bill comics.

 ## Usage

 Download gems: